-In nearly 95% cases of project development stages, it is a prerequisite before one would advance to the actual assembling phase.
-The other 5% remaining portion refers to the integration phases with various tools, but keep in mind integration of such materials were previously covered in the TS phase.
+In nearly 95% of cases of project development stages, it is a prerequisite before one would advance to the actual assembling phase.
+The other 5% remaining portion refers to the integration phases with various tools, but keep in mind the integration of such materials was previously covered in the TS phase.
 Other significant advantages include the following.

-- Scalability of working teams is easy since the process is already described and new developers understand the requirements without stress.
-The entire team can work on a large project without confusions and any problems.
+- The scalability of working teams is easy since the process is already described and new developers understand the technical requirements without stress.
+The entire team can work on a large project without confusion and any problems.

 - Table of contents: usually technical documentation is a lengthy document, therefore the table of contents helps to navigate it.